 If you like photos: Birds of Northern California by David Quady et al.

 The current trend in field guides is increased use of photographs: in the digital age, there are ever more high-quality bird photos available for inexpensive compilation into different regional field guides.
-This is the best photographic guide yet to appear for our area, with crisp modern photos and a generous, info-packed text, albeit one that is more limited to just the facts and lacking the conversational readability of the Lone Pine book above.
+This is the best photographic guide yet to appear for our area, with crisp modern photos and a generous, info-packed text, albeit one that is more limited to just the facts and lacking the conversational readability of the David Fix book above.

 If you want to learn all the birds here: